marcogianni/blockchain-developer-bootcamp-final-project/hardhat-project/README.md

 ```
 ETHERSCAN_API_KEY=""            # used by hardhat-gas-reporter
 COINMARKETCAP_API_KEY=""        # used by hardhat-gas-reporter
-# to ignore remove require("hardhat-gas-reporter") in hardhat.config.js
+# to ignore remove require("hardhat-gas-reporter") in hardhat.config.js, etherscan and gasReport from module.export

 PRIVATE_KEY=""                  # used to deploy
 INFURA_API_KEY=""               # used to deploy